• Skip to primary navigation

 Add the sugar and bring it to a boil again, stir well until all of the sugar has dissolved, and lower the heat to medium.

-Continue to cook (uncovered) keeping an eye on and seldomly stirring until the quince jam turns into a lovely pink/orange color and the juices have thickens to aspired consistency.
+Continue to cook (uncovered), keeping an eye on and seldom stirring until the quince jam turns into a lovely pink/orange color and the juices have thickened to an aspired consistency.
 It will take approximately 40 minutes.

 Step 4